rithmschool/fullstack_project/README.md

     2. Something involving web-scraping.
     3. Research some other library (either JavaScript or Python) that we haven't studied in class.
 There's always more to learn, and a project is a great way to try to get a handle on some technology you're curious about!
 * A more complex database schema (many-to-many, anyone??).
-* Use of some technology we haven't studied.
-Python and JavaScript both have a

 ### Submission